2 Samuel 23

 The Just Ruler as Morning Light

 David's final words return again and again to the image of the just ruler: "He that ruleth over men must be just, ruling in the fear of God.
 And he shall be as the light of the morning, when the sun riseth, even a morning without clouds."
-This is not a description of David himself.
 David, for all his faithfulness, has failed in justice.
 He committed adultery.
 He murdered.
 His house is "not so with God."
-Instead, David is painting a portrait of the kind of ruler God looks for - one who pursues justice, who fears God, and whose reign brings light and life, like the sun breaking over the earth after darkness.
+He is painting a portrait of the kind of ruler God looks for - one who pursues justice, who fears God, and whose reign brings light and life, like the sun breaking over the earth after darkness.

 The connection between justice and light is not arbitrary.
 Where justice reigns, people can see what is true.
 They can depend on what is promised.
 Their lives are not lived in the shadow of fear that the powerful will exploit them.
 Light exposes what is hidden.
 A just ruler lets the truth stand.
 A just ruler does not hide his crimes or blame others for what he himself has done.
 In this sense, the just ruler is like the sun itself - illuminating the whole landscape, hiding nothing, excluding no one from the light.